Kesslernity / Copilot Agent Pack, Vol. 1

 What's inside

 One zip.
-A guide, six blocks, three workbooks, and one-click import packages.
+A 55-page guide, six blocks, four workbooks, six standards, and one-click import packages.

 01